mandellbutler/Weather-on-the-Dash/README.md

 - [Contact](#contact)

 # Description
+Among the many technological advances that have shaped human history, none has been more impactful than man's ability to forecast weather conditions.
+In war, the ability to predict and use weather as an advantage can mean the difference between victory and defeat on the battlefield.
+Farmers depend on weather forecasts for crop production, while others use forecasting to plan leisurely activities.
+Today, with global warming on the rise, the ability to attain clear, accurate, and up to date weather forecasts is at an all time high.

 Weather On the Dash is a weather application that allows users to check current and future weather conditions for a chosen city.
 The application features prominent displays for temperature, wind speed and humidity, and utilizes local storage to save user's search history.
-The responsive design of this web application is mobile friendly, enabling users to recieve up to date weather forecasts, both at home and on the go.
+The responsive design of this web application is mobile friendly, enabling users to receive up to date weather forecasts, both at home and on the go.
+No matter the user, Weather On the Dash is guaranteed to provide reliable weather conditions to meet their specific needs.